Margaret Hoover

-Margaret Claire Hoover (born December 11, 1977) is an American political commentator, political strategist, media personality, author, and great-granddaughter of Herbert Hoover, the 31st U.S. president.
-She is author of the book American Individualism: How a New Generation of Conservatives Can Save the Republican Party, published by Crown Forum in 2011.
-Hoover hosts PBS's reboot of the conservative interview show Firing Line.
+Margaret Claire Hoover (born December 11, 1977) is an American political commentator, political strategist, journalist, media personality, author, and great-granddaughter of Herbert Hoover, the 31st U.S. president.
+She hosts PBS's reboot of the conservative interview show Firing Line.

 Early life

-Margaret Hoover was born in Colorado, the daughter of Jean (née Williams), a flight attendant, and Andrew Hoover, a mining engineer.
-She is the great-granddaughter of U.S. President Herbert Hoover (1929–1933).
+Margaret Hoover was born in Pittsburgh and raised in Colorado, the daughter of Jean (née Williams), a flight attendant, and Andrew Hoover, a mining engineer.
+She is the great-granddaughter of U.S. President Herbert Hoover (1929–1933) through her father, Andrew Hoover, and her grandfather, Allan Hoover.

 Hoover received primary education at Graland Country Day School, an independent co-educational day school in Denver.
 She earned a B.A. in Spanish literature with a minor in political science from Bryn Mawr College in 2001.
 She also attended Davidson College for two years, but did not earn a degree there.
 Along the way, Hoover studied Spanish-language literature and Mandarin Chinese.
 She also studied abroad in Bolivia, Mexico and China.

 After graduating from college, Hoover moved to Taipei where she was hired as a research assistant and editor at a Taiwanese law firm.
 She arrived on the day of the September 11 attacks.
 Quickly realizing she wanted to be back in the U.S., she returned home in 2002.

 Career

 Public service

 Hoover worked for the George W. Bush administration as associate director of Intergovernmental Affairs.
 She worked on Bush's 2004 reelection campaign and was Deputy Finance Director for Rudy Giuliani's presidential bid in 2006–07.
-She also worked as a staffer on Capitol Hill for Congressman Mario Díaz-Balart, and as Advisor to the Deputy Secretary at the Department of Homeland Security.
-Hoover is on the board of overseers at Stanford University's Hoover Institution, and on the boards of the Herbert Hoover Presidential Library Association and the Belgian American Educational Foundation.
+She served as deputy press secretary for Congressman Mario Díaz-Balart and as senior advisor to the Deputy Secretary of the Department of Homeland Security.
+Hoover is on the board of overseers at Stanford University's Hoover Institution, and on the boards of the Herbert Hoover Presidential Foundation and Freedom House.
 She served on the advisory council of The American Foundation for Equal Rights and GOProud.